Charging a deep-cycle battery is not as easy as charging a cell phone.

 Is it OK to run a deep cycle battery and a starting battery together in parallel?

-For how long does a deep cycle battery can hold a charge?
+For how long can a deep-cycle battery hold a charge?

 Does a 2 amp charger is capable of overcharging the battery?